RECOMMENDED FOR YOU:X

 It’s edible as well, giving a sour, lemony note to salads and soups, but take care not to eat an entire bucket of the stuff, as the oxalic acid within the leaves can cause kidney issues when consumed in high doses.

 Should you find a significant amount of mullein around, chances are that your soil is extremely dry; chronically dry, even.
 Since you’ll often find it near beaches, it’s likely that your soil also has a fair amount of sand in it.
-Should you decide not to harvest the leaves for medicinal purposes, you can use them as a mulch in the fall.
+Should you decide not to harvest the leaves for medicinal purposes, you can use them as a mulch once autumn rolls around again.

 Both red and white clover deposit nitrogen in the soil, and their appearance in your garden can signify either very fertile soil, or poor soil that’s on its way to becoming more fertile: check out the other plants growing around it, as they’ll help you determine clover’s function.
 This is a great cover crop to sow in an area that you can leave fallow for a year—working it into the soil as a mulch will add significant nutrients to it for the following season’s crop.